-As your United States Senator, and a Lieutenant Colonel in the United States Marine Corps Reserve, it is my honor to accept your nomination package to attend one of our country’s great Military Service Academies.
+As your United States Senator, and a Colonel in the United States Marine Corps Reserve, it is my honor to accept your nomination package to attend one of our country’s great Military Service Academies.
 Your decision to compete for an appointment to one of these institutions speaks to your high moral character and your selfless desire to serve your country.
 I applaud you for taking this step.

 The President of the United States officially makes all appointments to the United States service academies.
 However, each member of Congress is allotted a limited number of nominations, which they may submit for consideration of an appointment (by the academy) to fill the vacancies at each academy.
 Students are strongly encouraged to apply to their congressional sponsors and their academy of choice in the spring of their junior year, but may apply while their senior year is underway.